Walking down the street one Saturday morning, Rodney heard the old Steely Dan song Rikki Don’t Lose That Number.

 Unlike most of the Nyoongar boys in jail, Rikki had no friends.
 He had no visitors.
 Apart from Rodney, he seemed to mix with no one.

 He was, Rodney began to recall, the antithesis of a murderer.
-Somewhat older than himself, he recalled Rikki as being quiet, and well-mannered.
-He came from the bush, small place, somewhere near Mount Barker or Albany.
+Somewhat older than himself, Rikki was quiet and well-mannered.
+He came from the bush, a small place, near Mount Barker or Albany.

 They played cards together.
 Shared a radio, listening to the football on Saturdays.
 They shared stories, despite having virtually nothing in common except their miserable existence and a love of the Swan Districts Football Club.

-Unlike Rodney, who with a 12 month sentence could see the light at the end of the tunnel, for Rikki there was nothing but hopelessness.
+Unlike Rodney, who with a twelve month sentence could see the light at the end of the tunnel, for Rikki there was nothing but hopelessness.